The Best .30-06 Rifles

 Upwards of 3 million M1903 variants were made from the 1900s into World War I and through World War II.
 While some models were still in use as sniper rifles into the Korean war and others were kept around for use with honor guards and as line-throwing guns with the Coast Guard and Navy, much like the M1 Garand, stocks of these have long ago been liquidated.

-The CMP doesn’t even have anymore, having sold the bulk of these old bolt-guns for around $349 in the 1990s.
+The CMP doesn’t even have any more, having sold the bulk of these old bolt-guns for around $349 in the 1990s.

 As the days of this classic, reliable rifle have come and gone, leaving most of the survivors in the hands of collectors, a few companies still market refinished models of the M1903.
 This includes James River Armory and Fulton Armory, both of which make guns largely using all new parts except for the actions, which are vintage USGI.

-Gibbs even made a chopped-down M1903 they called the “Pig Buster,” complete with a flash hider and camo-finished synthetic stock, which was sadly discontinued a couple of years ago.
+Gibbs even made a chopped-down M1903 they called the “Pig Buster,” complete with a flash hider and camo-finished synthetic stock, which was sadly discontinued a few of years ago.
 In the end, the M1903 in any format may be more of a safe queen than a usable rifle these days.

 5. Also Great: Mauser M18